-Charlie Sheen’s Untold on Netflix has become a hit, thanks to the insights into his wild, eventful life and the challenges he faced on his road to fame.
-The NBA community has taken an interest as well, with Sheen being asked about his friendship with Michael Jordan during a recent appearance on the All The Smoke podcast as part of his media tour to promote the docuseries.
+Charlie Sheen’s Untold on Netflix has become a hit thanks to the insights it provides into his wild, eventful life and the challenges he faced on his road to fame.
+Sheen is on a media tour to promote the docuseries, and the NBA community has taken an interest, too.
+Sheen’s friendship with Michael Jordan was the hottest topic discussed during the Hollywood star’s appearance on the All The Smoke podcast.

 Advertisement

-The hosts of the show, Matt Barnes and Stephen Jackson, had plenty of other questions for Sheen, too.
+The hosts of the show, Matt Barnes and Stephen Jackson, also had plenty of other questions for Sheen.
 They wanted to know what it was like to star in hit movies such as Platoon and Major League.
 But when basketball podcasters have a chance to get inside stories about Jordan, they rarely let it pass.

-Charlie’s dad, Martin Sheen, was also a famous actor growing up.
-They were also massive sports fans.
-The two would play basketball against each other when Charlie was a kid.
+Charlie, as well as his dad, actor Martin Sheen, were also massive sports fans.
+The two used to play basketball against each other when Charlie was a kid.
 So, they decided to take up the opportunity and make the most of it.

 It may have been two-on-one, but it was still against an all-time great.
 Still, that day, Charlie was hot and shot the Sheens to victory.
 Jordan still denies to this day that it ever happened, despite it being on video.